ryanmimrie/ryanmimrie.github.io/consultancy.md

 #### Bioinformatics Analysis and Workflows

 <div style="font-size: 0.9em;">I have extensive experience of bioinformatics analysis of next-generation sequencing data, including the design of bespoke solutions for unique projects.
-While I am happy to receive enquiries about any bioinformatics projects, I can offer expertise in the following:
+While I am happy to receive enquiries about any bioinformatics projects, I can offer expertise in the following:<br><br>
 <ul>
     <li>Illumina and Oxford Nanopore demultiplexing, quality control, and library analysis.</li>
     <li>Reference sequence alignment and assembly.</li>